PO Box 15000, Halifax, Nova Scotia, Canada B3H 4R2

 - PhD, University of Toronto

-Afua Cooper is the former James Robinson Johnston Chair in Black Canadian Studies and the Chair of the Scholarly Panel on Lord Dalhousie's Relationship to Race and Slavery.
+Afua Cooper is the Chair of the Scholarly Panel on Lord Dalhousie's Relationship to Race and Slavery and co-author of the Report.
+She is also the the former James Robinson Johnston Chair in Black Canadian Studies.
 Her research interests are African Canadian studies, with specific regard to the period of enslavement and emancipation in 18th and 19th century Canada and the Black Atlantic; African-Nova Scotian history; political consciousness; community building and culture; slavery’s aftermath; Black youth studies.

 - 2016.
 'Voices Heard Over the River: Henry and Mary Bibb, and the Role of the Black Press in the Underground Railroad Abolitionist Movements,' in A Fluid Frontier: Slavery, Freedom and the Underground Railroad in the Detroit River Borderlands, eds.
 Karolyn Smardz and Veta Tucker (Detroit: Wayne State University Press).

 - 2009.
 'A New Biography of the African Diaspora: The Odyssey of Marie-Joseph Angelique, Black Portuguese Slave Woman in New France, 1725-1734,' in Darlene Clark Hine, ed.
 Global Conversations: New Scholarship on the History of Black Peoples (University of Illinois Press), p.
 46-73.